tahoma2d/tahoma2d_docs/source/interface_overview.rst

 |UI_recordaudio|

-The record audio window, lets you record a live audio source, listen to it, and insert it into a new audio column of the Xsheet.
+The record audio panel, lets you record a live audio source, listen to it, and insert it into a new audio column of the Xsheet.
 The insertion point will be located at the right of the selected cell column, and starting at the selected cell frame.

-.. note:: Currently, this window cannot be docked to form part of a room, like the other ones in the Windows menu.
-Instead it must be opened as a floating window, when needed.
+.. note:: Currently, this panel cannot be docked to form part of a room, like the other ones in the Panels menu.
+Instead it must be opened as a floating panel, when needed.

 .. _customizing_the_interface_appearance: